CognitiveScale/cortex-fabric-examples/experiment-train/README.md

 ### Cortex Experiment Train SKill

-Cortex Skill to train save model in Experiment
+Cortex Skill to train and save model in Experiment.
+This is implemented as a background job (Cortex Action of type Job) that trains a model on specified dataset.
+For simplicity we selected scikit iris dataset and training a RandomForestClassifier on this dataset.
+In the end trained model is saved with metadata in Cortex Experiments to fetch and run predictions later.
+Every time we run this Job to train model, the model will be versioned and stored with its metadata.
+Later this metadata and version numbers will be used to select required model.

-#### Files generated
+#### Files to review
 * `skill.yaml` Skill definition
-* `main.py` Python3 code implementing job's business logic
+* `main.py` Model train code to be run as Cortex Job
 * `requirements.txt` Python3 libraries dependencies
 * `Dockerfile` to build Docker image for this skill